jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 ## Cascading stylesheets

 The 'C' in CSS stands for 'cascading', which suggests (given it's in the name) it's kind of a big deal.
 It's an awesome part of CSS and if used correctly, will allow you to write very little CSS!
 One of the most challenging obstacles can be deciphering how and why certain styles have been applied to elements on a page, especially when you least expect it.
 We can all relate to writing a declaration at some point and failing to see our styles being applied, confused we turn to use either a style attribute within our HTML or an `!important` statement.
 Most of the time we can avoid using the dreaded `!important` statement (although admittedly this is sometimes not possible when dealing with third-party libraries and may even be a preferable approach in [certain situations](https://css-tricks.com/when-using-important-is-the-right-choice/)).
 CSS has mechanisms in place to handle these types of situations.
-The Cascade is a key part of this, which ultimately helps to enforce predictability.
-The CSS Cascade determines how to resolve these types of conflicts.
+The Cascade is a key part of this, helping to enforce predictability.
+The Cascade determines how to resolve these types of conflicts.

 You might be wondering what we mean by 'conflict', well, here's a common example:

 ```css
 button {